 The only good way to stay safe while torrenting is by using a virtual private network, an app that will encrypt your internet connection and hide your IP address.
 There are lots of good reasons to use a VPN, and we recommend everybody use one, but they are absolutely vital when downloading copyrighted material.

-We have selected several services for our ranking of the best VPNs for torrenting, but if you’re in a hurry you should just go ahead and check out NordVPN.
-It’s a great VPN and has several features that make it a must for torrenters.
-Currently, you can get three years of service for just over $100, making it a steal.
+We have selected several services for our ranking of the best VPNs for torrenting, but if you’re in a hurry you should just go ahead and check out ExpressVPN.
+It’s a great VPN and has amazing speed, which makes it a must for torrenters.

 If you’d like to know a bit more about all this before making up your mind about any of it, keep reading.
 However, we’re going to get a little technical in spots after this, so if terms like “seeders” and “leechers” sound like something from medieval surgery rather than something from the here and now, we have a guide on what torrenting is that you might want to read first.